arazd/protein_representation_learning/README.md

 CellProfiler features were obtained by running the [CellProfiler pipeline](https://cellprofiler.org/).

-Dataloader class is available under ```models/dataset_utils.py```, and contains reading / preprocessing / converting to tensorflow Dataset single-cell images in .tiff format (see server with data above).
+Dataloader class is available under ```models/dataset_utils.py```, and contains reading / preprocessing / converting to tensorflow Dataset single-cell images in .tiff format.
+Link to server with cell image data is [above](#server).

 ## References